 The purpose of the Candida diet is to deprive the yeast organisms of their food sources.
 Candida thrives on sugar and carbohydrates.
 When it doesn't have food, it can't proliferate.
-But this is easier said than done because the candida makes you crave the foods that it wants.
+But this is easier said than done because the Candida makes you crave the foods that it wants.
 These cravings are usually very intense and can be completely overpowering.

-It is very common for individuals following the Candida diet to cheat from time to time or even fall of the Candida wagon completely.
+It is very common for individuals following the Candida diet to cheat from time to time or even fall off the Candida wagon completely.
 This is just part of the process and requires that you be loving and forgiving of yourself when it occurs and start over again.
 You may find some of these holistic diet tips to be helpful.

-Certain individualized factors must be taken into consideration when designing your Candida diet, however the basics must be incorporated as strictly as possible.
+Certain individualized factors must be taken into consideration when designing your Candida diet, however, the basics must be incorporated as strictly as possible.